OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Semaphores

-- Define what a semaphore is and why it is important to an OS
+- Build and initialize a semaphore
-- Define the different types of semaphores
+- Use a semaphore as a lock and an ordering mechanism
-- Show proficiency in using semaphores
+- Solve the bounded buffer problem with semaphores

 ## Persistence